singularhum/dealsFeedCanada/README.md

 - [Cloud Firestore](https://firebase.google.com/docs/firestore) - A NoSQL database to keep track of the deals to determine which ones are new or need to be updated
 - [Cloud Scheduler](https://firebase.google.com/docs/functions/schedule-functions) - For running a scheduled cloud function in the background using Node.js
 - [Discord.js](https://discord.js.org) - For using the Discord API to send and edit messages
-- APIs from the sources (reddit & RFD) that return JSON
+- APIs from the sources that mostly return JSON
 </details>

 <details>